-Under SFDR, a covered organization that labels or markets a financial product as sustainable must disclose the degree to which the underlying investments meet this taxonomy's minimum qualifications-i.e., how green they really are.
+Under SFDR, when a covered organisation labels or markets a financial product as sustainable, they must disclose the degree to which the underlying investments meet this taxonomy's minimum qualifications-i.e., how green they really are.

-Combined with the EU's soon-coming corporate disclosure program (the CSRD), companies will face strong pressures to align their activities with this taxonomy-and sustainability-focused funds will need to report on the collective progress of their portfolio companies.
+Combined with the EU's soon-coming corporate disclosure programme (CSRD), companies will face strong pressures to align their activities with this taxonomy-and sustainability-focused funds will need to report on the collective progress of their portfolio companies.